EIDA/routing/doc/specification.rst

 This service provides routing information for distributed data centers, in the case where multiple different seismic data centres offer access to data and products using compatible types of services.
-Examples of the data and product objects are seismic timeseries waveforms, station inventory, or earthquake catalogue event data.
+Examples of the data and product objects are seismic timeseries waveforms, station inventory, or quality parameters from the waveforms.
 The
 `European Integrated Data Archive <http://www.orfeus-eu.org/eida/eida.html>`_ (EIDA) is an example of a set of distributed data centres (the EIDA „nodes“).
 EIDA have offered Arclink and Seedlink services for many years, and now offer